tobilobasalawu/NoBeesWax/README.md

 # NoBeesWax

 NoBeesWax is a revolutionary, privacy-focused platform designed to help users discover, share, and validate discount coupons without compromising on their personal data.
-Unlike other services, NoBeesWax ensures a seamless, transparent, and secure experience for its users by leveraging advanced AI models and an engaged community.
+Unlike other services (cough cough PayPal Honey), NoBeesWax ensures a seamless, transparent, and secure experience for its users by leveraging advanced AI models and an engaged community.

 ---